 By Andrew Nagorski

-Andrew Nagorski is vice president and director of public policy at the EastWest Institute.
-His latest book, Hitlerland: American Eyewitnesses to the Nazi Rise to Power, will be published by Simon & Schuster in March 2012.
+Andrew Nagorski, vice president and director of public policy at the EastWest Institute, is author of the forthcoming Hitlerland: American Eyewitnesses to the Nazi Rise to Power.